mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/pipeline-configuration/tutorials/hello-world-in-starlark/index.md

     dispatch login github --service-account team-1 --user $YOURGITHUBUSERNAME --token $YOURGITHUBTOKEN
     ```

+	<p class="message--note">NOTE: </strong>If your Kubernetes cluster endpoint presents a self-signed TLS certificates you must pass `--insecure-webhook-skip-tls-verify` to the `login github` command, otherwise GitHub will refuse to deliver webhook events to Dispatch.</p>

 1. Create a git SSH credential __only__ if you want to be able to build locally

     ```bash